AntaresSimulatorTeam/AntaREST/docs/install/2-DEPLOY.md

 This application can be used in two modes:
 - a production dockerized environment
-- as a local desktop application
+- a local desktop application

 ## Production server deployment

-The production server deployment use `docker` and `docker-compose` to run the following containers :
+The production server deployment uses `docker` and `docker-compose` to run the following containers :
 - antarest : the web application workers
 - antarest-watcher : the workspace scanner worker
 - antarest-matrix-gc: the matrices garbage collector worker